Unidata/netcdf-java/grib/src/main/resources/resources/grib1/noaa_rfc/readme.txt

      however, these do not show reference date, but possibly date written. assume that we should take the last record seen.

-  2) mixed intervals - should be seperate variables (?)  how uniform ??
+  2) mixed intervals - should be separate variables (?)  how uniform ??
      maybe:
         http://www.hpc.ncep.noaa.gov/npvu/confpres/hydro15/preprint_adj.pdf
         http://origin.hpc.ncep.noaa.gov/npvu/help/